 Can I ask you a question?
 It’s not just me that is feeling rattled by “the second wave”, is it?
 I have been upbeat and practical about the pandemic all year, but these past couple of weeks here in England have been odd.
 Maybe it’s because we were away for a whole month that I have noticed the change, but it feels so much more unsettled.
 By unsettled, I am talking about people.
 I think I watched too much of the news last week, it left me anxious.

 I grew up protected by my parents, especially by my father, who did not want me to be aware of the seriousness of his work.
 He wanted his little girl to keep her innocence and her joy.
 He wanted her to run free without fear.
+In fact, because he did not want me to see some of the troubles of the world, I spent much of my childhood with relatives while my father was posted to politically turbulent countries with unstable economies.
 Then when he thought I was old enough, he wanted me to grow up and take everything in the world very seriously.
 He steered me and trained me to take on a meaningful career in a field where he believed people could render change for the better.
 I still question the suddenness of his pushing me out of the family nest.
 I think he saw an opportunity and tried to push me beyond what I was ready for.

 I ended up in a job that broke my spirit.
 Changing the world to make it a better place was the last thing on the minds of the people I worked with.
 I fled before I became like them.